gvwilson/thirdbit/fiction/beneath-coriandel/index.md

 I found myself whistling on my way back down the nameless steps.
 Perhaps I would have them repaired myself.
 The treasury could afford it.
 And if that dry fountain was replaced by a statue, Six Ears Square might even become slightly fashionable.
-A statue of a horse, perhaps...
+A statue of a horse, perhaps…

 </section>